API Playground

 screenshot of the rendered playground showing parameter form, Send button, response viewer

-urlstringFull URL with {path} placeholders for path params
+URLFull URL, with {path} placeholders for path params

-bodyobjectJSON Schema for the request body (POST/PUT/PATCH only)
+BodyJSON Schema for the request body (POST/PUT/PATCH)

-headersarrayHeader name/value pairs (Authorization is added automatically)
+HeadersName/value pairs (Authorization is added automatically)

 Authentication#